twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 values explicitly marked as safe.
 Those can be marked in the template by using the `|safe` filter.

-Functions returning template data (like macros and `parent`) return safe markup always.
+Functions returning template data (like macros and `parent`) always return safe markup.

 >**NOTE**
 >Twig is smart enough to not escape an already escaped value by the `escape`
 >filter.

+-

+>**NOTE**
+>The chapter for the developers give more information about when and how
+>automatic escaping is applied.

 List of Control Structures
 --------------------------